gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/adding-gatsby-image-support.md

 ## Other considerations

 You should add `gatsby-plugin-image` as a peer dependency to your plugin, and tell your users to install it in your docs.
 Don't add it as a direct dependency, as this could lead to multiple versions being installed.
-You can refer users to [the `gatsby-plugin-image` docs](https://www.gatsbyjs.com/docs/how-to/images-and-media/using-gatsby-plugin-image/) for instructions on using the component, but be sure to document the specifics of your own resolver: it may not be immediately clear to users that the args are different from those in sharp.
+You can refer users to [the `gatsby-plugin-image` docs](https://www.gatsbyjs.com/docs/how-to/images-and-media/using-gatsby-plugin-image/) for instructions on using the component.
+However, be sure to document the specifics of your own resolver: it may not be immediately clear to users that the args are different from those in sharp.
 You may want to highlight specific differences, such as if you don't support AVIF images, or if you do support GIFs, as well as explaining the placeholders that you support.